How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 Can I find a hidden camera without a detector?

 Sometimes, yes.
-Many devices are found with a careful manual check, especially when they are placed in obvious objects like plugs, chargers, clocks, or decor.
+Many devices are found with a careful manual check, especially when they are placed in obvious objects like plugs, chargers, clocks, or decorative items.
 A detector improves your chances of finding transmitting devices and reduces guesswork.

 Will an RF detector find every device?